safesoftware/fmeflow-cli/docs/fmeserver_workspaces.md

 ### Options

 ```
-      --filter-string string   Specify the output type.
-Should be one of table, json, or custom-columns.
+      --filter-string string   If specified, only workspaces with a matching name or title will be returned.
 Only usable with V4 API.
   -h, --help                   help for workspaces
       --name string            If specified, get details about a specific workspace
       --no-headers             Don't print column headers